Computational Narrative Understanding for Expressive Text-to-Speech: The LibriQuote Dataset

 \subsubsection{Text-Audio Alignment}

-Since audio recordings often involve a full chapter, this step is necessary to find the corresponding chapter text within the full original book, and to have fine-grained alignment at the word level.
+Since audio recordings often involve a full chapter, this step is necessary to align the corresponding chapter text within the full original book.
 This alignment process involves two stages.
 In the first stage, \textit{close matches} between a transcription and the book text are constructed.
 These \textit{close matches} correspond to $(i,j)$ pairs where $i$ is an index in the transcription and $j$ an index in the book text.
 Then, a coarse alignment is produced by taking the longest chain of pairs $(i_1, j_1), \dots,(i_N,j_N),$ such that $i_1 \leq \dots \leq i_N$ and $j_1 \leq \dots \leq j_N$.
 The second stage produces a final alignment by concatenating Levenshtein alignments \cite{lcvenshtcin1966binary} between the transcription and the text segment produced by the longest chain of pairs.
 We refer the reader to \citet{libriheavy} for additional information regarding the alignment process.